Black Bart (wrestler): Late career (1991–2002, 2006)

 As a trainer, his most famous pupil to date has been John Bradshaw Layfield.
 Harris once ran a professional wrestling school at the Dallas Sportatorium.
+Other graduates include Necro Butcher.

 Personal life

 A diabetic, Harris had heart bypass surgery in 2015.

 In July 2016, Harris was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the case in September 2018.
 In September 2020, an appeal for the lawsuit was dismissed by a federal appeal court.

+Illness and death

+Harris was diagnosed with stage IV colon cancer in 2022.
+On December 24, 2024, it was reported by Dutch Mantell on his Story Time with Dutch Mantell podcast that Harris had ceased chemotherapy treatment and returned home from the hospital as his medical insurance ran out.

+Rick Harris died on January 9, 2025, at the age of 76.